-- Now to rebalance... - To rebalance the subtree rooted at z, we must perform a restructuring - We rename x, y, and z to a, b, and c based on the order of the nodes in an in-order traversal (4 possible mappings) - z is replaced by b, whose children are now a and c whose children, in turn, consist of the four other subtrees formerly children of x, y, and z.
+- To rebalance the subtree rooted at z, we must perform a restructuring. - We rename x, y, and z to a, b, and c based on the order of the nodes in an in-order traversal (see the next slides for 4 possible mappings). - z is replaced by b, whose children are now a and c whose children, in turn, consist of the 4 other subtrees formerly children of x, y, and z.